 Food manufacturers are required by the U.S. Food and Drug Administration to add folic acid to enriched grain products, such as breakfast cereals, bread, pasta and rice.
 Some fortified breakfast cereals contain 100% of the recommended daily amount.

 - dried beans, peas and nuts

 - dark green vegetables such as broccoli, spinach, collard or turnip greens, okra, Brussels sprouts and asparagus

 The signs of folic acid deficiency can be subtle.
 You may have diarrhea, anemia, loss of appetite and weight loss, as well as weakness, a sore tongue, headaches, heart palpitations and irritability.
 If you’re only mildly deficient, you may not notice any symptoms, but the important thing to remember is that you are not getting the optimal amount for your baby’s early embryonic development.
 This is why it’s so important to get the recommended daily dose and to regularly see your healthcare provider.

 Want to know more about folic acid?
 Come see us.

-If you’d like more information on how much folic acid you should be taking and the part it plays in preventing birth defects, please make an appointment with Westchester Health to see one of our OB/GYNs.
+If you’d like more information on how much folic acid you should be taking and the part it plays in preventing birth defects, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
 He/she will answer all your questions, give you lots of health and pregnancy information, and advise you on your folic acid intake so that you and your growing baby can both be as healthy as possible.
 Whenever, wherever you need us, we’re here for you.

 By Navid Mootabar M.D.
 F.A.C.O.G., Chairman Department Obstetrics & Gynecology, Director at Large, Institute of Robotic & Minimally Invasive Surgery, Northern Westchester Hospital, Mount Kisco, NY, Northwell Health System, Westchester Health, member of Northwell Health Physician Partners